humbug/humbug/README.md

 /path/to/composer.phar install
 ```

-The humbug command is now at ./humbug/bin/humbug.
+The humbug command is now at bin/humbug.

 Humbug will currently work on PHP 5.4 or greater.

 Performance
 -----------

-Mutation Testing is slow.
-The concept being to re-run your test suite for each
+Mutation Testing has traditionally been slow.
+The concept being to re-run your test
-mutation generated.
-To speed things up, Humbug does the following:
+suite for each mutation generated.
+To speed things up significantly, Humbug does the
+following:

 * On each test run, it only uses those test classes which cover the specific file
 and line on which the mutation was inserted.
 * It orders test classes to run so that the slowest go last (hopefully the faster
-tests will detect it early!).
+tests will detect mutations early!).
 * We use Runkit because...writing many files is the opposite of fast.
 * If a mutation falls on a line not covered by any tests, well, we don't bother
 running any tests.